bisoh/Petroineos_test/Readme.md

 ---
 ## Improvements

-- replace the DateTime.Now with an abstraction so you can test it the correct date is being passed in the manager
+- Replace the DateTime.Now with an abstraction so you can test it the correct date is being passed in the manager
 - The formatter and exporter need to be 'tied up' somehow so that you dont format the data as json and export it to CSV.
 (Not coupling)
-- passing in `IConfiguration` for simplicity given its only one config.
+- Passing in `IConfiguration` for simplicity given its only one config.
 If we had many, I would group them in objects with similar symantics
-- add more tests to the exporter to test exporting to the path functionality
+- Add more tests to the exporter to test exporting to the path functionality
+- The aggregator now works ok.
+However, I expect with large quantities of data it may not be fast enough.
+In that case I think maybe using map/reduce Aggregator would improve performance.